 Error text should be written in 1-2 short, complete sentences and in a clear and straightforward way.
 End sentences with a period, and never with an exclamation point.
 For pickers, the nature of the error is often related to something that needs to be fixed for in-line validation, so a helpful tone is most appropriate.
 For example, if someone were to miss selecting an option to note as their preferred contact method, write the error text like you’re offering a hint or a tip to help guide them to understand what needs to be selected: “Select a contact method.”

 For RTL (right-to-left) languages, the layout of the picker is mirrored.
-Text is right-aligned while the chevron and checkmark are left-aligned.
+Text and the checkmark are right-aligned while the chevron is left-aligned.

 When the popover menu is closed: